jotok/griddle/README.md

 grid_push_viewport(gr, new_grid_data_viewport(100, x, y));
 ```

 These commands fill two arrays with data that we'd like to plot and push two new viewports on a tree.
-For this example i want to plot a sine curve, so I fill an array with 100 values between 0 and 2 * Pi, and I fill a second array with the sine function evaluate at those points.
+For this example I want to plot a sine curve, so I fill an array with 100 values between 0 and 2 * Pi, and I fill a second array with the sine function evaluated at those points.

 The first new viewport is constructed using the convenience function `new_grid_plot_viewport`.
 It handles the common need to create a data viewport with margins on all sides.
 The numeric arguments give the top, right, bottom, and left margins which are taken to be in "lines" (which is why we need to pass the current grid context to this constructor). `new_grid_data_viewport` constructs a viewport that we can use to display the points defined by `x` and `y`.
-In particular, it constructs a coordinate system in units called "native" in which all the given points will be visible.
+In particular, it defines a coordinate system for the new viewport that can be referenced by constructing units of type "native".

 ```c
 par = (grid_par_t){.color = &transparent, .fill = &bg2};